AI Overviews: What They Are and How They Affect Search Visibility

 Google’s own guidance makes the SEO point clear: AI Overviews use the same core Search requirements, not a special hidden schema shortcut.

 Google’s publisher guidance is refreshingly plain.
 On Google Search Central, the company says you should apply the same foundational SEO best practices for AI features as you do for Google Search overall.
-That means there is no special AI-Overview markup requirement to unlock.
+That means there’s no special AI-Overview markup requirement to unlock.

 Google is even more specific in the technical section.
 To be eligible as a supporting link in AI Overviews or AI Mode, a page must be indexed and eligible to appear in Google Search with a snippet.
 Google says there are no additional technical requirements beyond the normal Search technical requirements.